“We are losing precious time"

 In November 2017, Planned Parenthood Association of Zambia (PPAZ) received the news that they must cease all USAID funded programmes.
 The stop order was a result of the 'Global Gag Rule' (GGR), also referred to as the Mexico City Policy.
 The reinstatement of the policy has resulted in Planned Parenthood Association of Zambia losing 46% of its funding.
 You can learn more about the Global Gag Rule here.

-“When I lost my job as service deliver manager, I felt like a part of me had died, I’m very passionate about this.
+“When I lost my job as service delivery manager [at PPAZ USAID's Open Doors project], I felt like a part of me had died, I’m very passionate about this.
 I look forward to seeing a day where everybody will be free to access health services without stigma and discrimination, especially public health facilities.
-That’s what I’d like to see, [I] want to see integrated services, being provided to key populations, without stigma and discrimination, and fear of being arrested.
+That’s what I’d like to see, [I] want to see integrated services, being provided to key populations, without stigma and discrimination, and fear of being arrested."

 The reinstatement of the ‘Global Gag Rule’ resulted in the termination of Planned Parenthood Association of Zambia grant for the USAID Open Doors being terminated.